openfans-community-offical/Debian-Pi-Aarch64/README.md

 Modify the file **"/boot/wpa_supplicant.conf"**

 ```
-## To use this file,you need to run command "systemctl disable network-manager" and reboot system.#
+## To use this file, you need to run the command "systemctl disable network-manager" and reboot system.#
 ## (Do not uncomment this line!) ##

 ## 'country' is to set wifi area,'CN' is china ##